• Skip to primary navigation

 August 13

 Raise your left hand for International Lefthander’s Day!
 If you’re left-handed like I am, we can celebrate the fact that we’re always in our right minds.
 But sometimes our sanity doesn’t help when it comes to completing daily tasks in a dominantly right-handed world.
-We lefties often have our own “angle” for doing things as the article Tips for Teaching a Left-handed Child points out.
+We lefties often have our own “angle” for doing things.
 Get out some paper and pen to see what each left hand can do; it’ll be fun, ink smears and all.

 poetry in letterpress type